3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 Throw-in: A way to restart play when the ball goes out over the sidelines.
 The team that did not last touch the ball last is allowed an overhead throw with a run-up from the sideline.

-Tie: Though commonly used in the United States to indicated an even score, in regards to world soccer tie is usually used to mean a match.
+Tie: Though commonly used in the United States to indicate an even score, in regards to world soccer tie is usually used to mean a match which has been scheduled, for example “quarterfinal cup tie.”.
 See also Match.

-USSF: United States Soccer Association, the governing body of soccer in the U.S.
+USSF: United States Soccer Federation, the governing body of soccer in the US

-United States Youth Soccer Association (USYSA): The official governing body of all youth soccer programs in the United States (www.usysa.org), the USYSA creates rules for all levels of youth play and also coordinates activities and events among teams, including state tournaments, ODP programs, and soccer development programs.
+United States Youth Soccer Association (USYSA): The largest governing body among youth soccer programs in the United States (www.usysa.org), the USYSA creates rules for all levels of youth play and also coordinates activities and events among teams, including state tournaments, ODP programs, and soccer development programs.
+Founded in 1974 and based in Frisco, Texas, USYSA’s top levels are its annual National League and National Championships competitions.

-Wall: When several defending players stand in a line between the ball and the goal in order to deflect a free-kick.
-The wall must be setup a minimum of 10-yards away from the spot of the free-kick.
+Wall: When several defending players stand in a line between the ball and the goal in order to deflect a free kick.
+The wall must be set up a minimum of 10 yards (9.15 meters) away from the spot of the free kick.